 Each year the All Hallows’ School Community focuses its fundraising efforts on a particular project.

-During a virtual assembly on Friday 11 February, we officially launched the 2022 Whole School Project, Catherine's House.
+During assembly on Friday 10 February, we officially launched the 2023 Whole School Project, Changing Lanes.

 Changing Lanes is a Mercy Works education and support project in Cebu Province, Philippines, to assist women and girls who are trafficked.

 Project 'Changing Lanes - giving trafficked women a voice', aims to raise sufficient funds to create a human trafficking awareness and advocacy initiative aimed at promoting and protecting the rights of women and girls.

 The project involves women who have been victims of trafficking in all aspects of the program, from conceptualisation to monitoring and evaluation.
 The key components of the project include:

 - alliance building